 - Has had notice served upon them by the Registration Authority to ensure no child is further accommodated (excepting a child that is already accommodated or continues to be accommodated);

 - Has served a Penalty Notice for allegations in respect of an alleged offence which the Registered Manager has then paid.

-Then a visit must also be made within one week of receiving a notification made under section 30A of the Care Standards Act 2000.
+Then a visit must also be made within 1 week of receiving a notification made under section 30A of the Care Standards Act 2000.

 3. Who Should be Seen?

-The social worker should be aware of who else lives in the placement and they should know about changes in structure and composition as well as the relationships within the household or unit.
+The social worker should be aware of who else lives in the home setting and they should know about changes in structure and composition as well as the relationships within the household or unit.

 On some occasions, the social worker should also arrange to visit at times when all members of a household can be seen; or for children's homes, a significant number of adults and children.

-The purpose of the visit is to ensure the placement continues to promote the child's welfare and in particular:
+The purpose of the visit is to ensure the home setting continues to promote the child's welfare and in particular: